Counterfeit MicroSD Cards

 Fake MicroSD cards are becoming increasingly common on online marketplaces.

 They will typically look similar to genuine MicroSD cards and will be fakes of popular name brands.
-They’re often paired with an attractive price and fake reviews (or simply reviews from users who do not realise they have purchased a fake MicroSD card).
+They’re often sold at an attractive price and may have fake reviews, many of which are AI-generated, or positive reviews from buyers who have not yet realised they have purchased a counterfeit card.

 Counterfeit MicroSD cards will often have low-quality markings on the label, the incorrect font or be misaligned.
-If they come in branded packaging, the packaging will often be a low-quality photocopy, have the incorrect font and/or have spelling mistakes.
+If they come in branded packaging, the packaging will often be a low-quality photocopy, have the incorrect font and also may have spelling mistakes.

 Below is an example of a genuine Samsung MicroSD card compared to a counterfeit.
 The stars highlight the differences: